-The lead attachment on the back of the harness is a strong aluminium V-ring and is used for normal walking of your dachshund.
+The lead attachment on the back of the harness is a strong aluminum V-ring and is used for normal walking of your dachshund.

-Straps are adjustable at the shoulder, chest and belly for a more customised fit, although as dachshund sizes can vary it’s best to check the sizing before purchasing.
+Straps are adjustable at the shoulder, chest and belly.
 There are also reflective strips on the harness to see your dog at night or in darker conditions.

-Overall this is a great choice harness, perfect for standard walking but also as a no-pull and training harness.
+This is a great choice of Weiner dog harness.
+Perfect for standard walking but also as a no-pull and training harness.

 - Two lead attachment points for better control